Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 ---
 # Theoretical Physics and computers

-This post wants to provide a good list of the tools of the trade you need to work as a theoretical physicist with a computation focus, i.e. in my group.
+This post wants to provide a good list of the tools of the trade you need to work as a theoretical physicist with a computational focus, i.e. in my group.

 There are plenty of resources and must read to become a good scientist, and a theoretical physicist in particular, redacted by more qualified people than myself.
 Most famously, the reading list provided by [Gerald 't Hooft](http://www.goodtheorist.science).
 This list is a prerequisite for any ambitious theoretical physicist.
 On a more modest (but general) scale my outreach group's list, [ScienzaList](https://github.com/Scienza/ScienzaList).

-However, this post has a more down-to-earth approach on providing a pragmatical list of tools and software you will end up using, in the day-to-day work as a theoretical physicist and developer of computational software.
+However, this list has a more down-to-earth approach on providing a pragmatical list of tools and software you will end up using, in the day-to-day work as a theoretical physicist and developer of computational software.
 At variance with string theory, you can practice this sort of skills in the spare time, and eventually before starting the formal physics education.

-Is not possible to expect that every item in this checklist is crossed and mastered, this is a wishlist, also for myself.
-But here you have a (hopefully) useful canvas to build up from.
+Is not possible to expect that every item here explained is crossed and mastered, this has the spirit of a wishlist, for myself included.
+It provides a (hopefully) useful canvas to follow and building up from.

+> > _If I had five minutes to chop down a tree, I’d spend the first three sharpening my axe._
+>
+> -Abraham Lincoln, probably apocryphal

 - [Theoretical Physics and computers](#theoretical-physics-and-computers)
     - [Editorial](#editorial)